PetrefiedThunder/SupportCarr/README.md

 2. Run tests: `npm test`
 3. Lint code: `npm run lint`

+## Continuous Integration

+The repository uses a GitHub Actions workflow at `.github/workflows/ci.yml` to run linting and tests on pushes and pull requests to `main`.

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on proposing changes.